 Sachu to Leh

 Last night was tough but it was necessary to set us up for todays ride Sarchu to Leh which many people considered to be some of the most spectacular scenery of the region.
-First up some military checkpoints where paperwork was checked then some water on the ‘road’ out of Sachcu (below).
+First up some military checkpoints where paperwork was checked then some water on the ‘road’ out of Sachcu (above).
 Felt sorry for the people not wearing proper riding boots as it was very cold this morning to have wet feet.

 Then someone turned the scenery dial all the way up to eleven.